PiwikPRO/plugin-SiteMigration/README.md

 ## Usage

-Migration can be started from CLI by typing
-`./console migration:site idSite`
-There is only one argument: idSite.
-Before migrating data the command will ask for new database credentials.
-Please provide all necessary credentials to the destination database.
+Migration can be started from CLI by running `./console migration:site idSite`.
+The command will ask for the credentials to the target database.

-Please run
-`./console migration:site --help`
-To get a full list of options.
+You can run `./console migration:site --help` to get a full list of options.

 ```
-__Usage:__
+Usage:
  migration:site [--skip-archived] [--skip-log-data] [-H|--host="..."] [-U|--username="..."] [-P|--password="..."] [-N|--dbname="..."] [--prefix="..."] [--port="..."] [-F|--date-from="..."] [-T|--date-to="..."] [-I|--new-id-site="..."] idSite

-__Arguments:__
+Arguments:
  idSite                Site id

-__Options:__
+Options:
  --skip-archive-data   Skip migration of archive data
  --skip-log-data       Skip migration of log data
  --host (-H)           Destination database host